ukncsc/stix-cvebuilder/README.md

 The script will look at the first parameter as the CVE number and uses the ares module (<https://github.com/mrsmn/ares>), to provide data from <https://cve.circl.lu/>.
 This provides a quick and easy method of prototyping the core information from publicly available CVE information into a STIX package.

-Additional support is available for ingestion using the CERT-UK Edge mods or using native TAXII.
+Once generated the script has support for ingestion using the CERT-UK Edge mods or using native TAXII.
+If neither of these methods are required then the script will dump the XML into the current directory of the script.

-Full warning this script is still a work in progress and is by no means a one stop shop to build a fully featured exploit target in STIX.
-Your own mileage may vary.
+## Status

+The script is still under active development and as such shouldn't be considered a finished product.

 ## Setup